stefa97m-hub/FBJuniorTask/README.md

 After running the tests, you can generate and view a full-featured test report using Allure.

-You will need to install Allure.
+Please note that you will need to install Allure.

 For macOS (with Homebrew):
 ```